Solve Complex Digital Challenges with a UX Strategy Sprint

 Duration: 4-8 weeks

 With the client workshop complete, we enter the final stage of our UX Strategy Sprint: concept design and testing.
-By synthesizing the information from the workshop, we rapidly design an initial prototype.
+We rapidly design an initial prototype by synthesizing the information from the workshop.
 As soon as the client confirms that the prototype is in keeping with our vision and direction, we move into lean user research.
-At UpTop, we use a method we call R.I.T.E. testing (which stands for “rapid iterative testing and evaluation”).
+At UpTop, we use a method called R.I.T.E. testing (Rapid Iterative Testing and Evaluation).
 This accelerated process allows us to quickly refine our prototype towards an optimal solution with actionable insights derived from just 5 or 6 test users.

-By the time we complete our UX Strategy Sprint, our clients can expect to receive a meaningful, mid-to-high fidelity prototype that has been user tested.
+By the time we complete our UX Strategy Sprint, our clients can expect to receive a meaningful, mid-to-high fidelity prototype that has been user-tested.
 Additionally, we create a UX research summary document to help support the final design outcome.
-And, unlike the 5-Day Design Sprint, our UX Strategy Sprint also yields a design and technical roadmap for implementation.
+Unlike the 5-Day Design Sprint, our UX Strategy Sprint also yields a design and technical roadmap for implementation.

 Is a UX Strategy Sprint Right for Your Company?

-UpTop’s UX Strategy Sprint is tailor-made for companies that want to provide rocket fuel for innovation or navigate a major crossroads when it comes to some aspect of their digital programs.
+UpTop’s UX Strategy Sprint is tailor-made for companies that want to provide rocket fuel for innovation or navigate a major crossroads regarding some aspect of their digital programs.
 It can be used to envision (or reimagine) new or existing products and services, upgrade legacy systems, redesign a member portal, or innovate towards a clear goal that isn’t necessarily backed by a full arsenal of user research or even internal buy-in.

 Want to learn more about how UpTop can help your organization unlock innovative new solutions to your most complex digital problems?
 Let’s talk.